 ||Students will receive written feedback on their coursework, and will have the opportunity to discuss that feedback further with the Course Organiser during their published office hours or by appointment.

 On completion of this course, the student will be able to:

-- Demonstrate command of sources on the war ethic of the late antique and medieval Byzantine society;
+- demonstrate, by way of coursework and examination as required, command of sources on the war ethic of the late antique and medieval Byzantine society;

 - demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others.